Azure/azure-sdk-for-python/azure-servicebus/README.rst

 How do I migrate my code to the new version?
 --------------------------------------------

-Code written against v0.21.0 can be ported to version 0.50.0 by simple chaning the import namespace:
+Code written against v0.21.0 can be ported to version 0.50.0 by simple changing the import namespace:

 .. code:: python